egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/# Chapter 5 Answers.md

 When the distribution is skewed, the mean losses it's interpretability.
 Consider power law distributions.
 Mean means almost nothing in that case.
 Median is a lot better metric.

-The median mean losses its interpretability when the data is not ordered or the gap between the values are too much.
+The median losses its interpretability when the data is not ordered or the gap between the values are too much.
 In these kind of scenarios, the median is a better choice.

 **4.** What is a moment of function?
 Explain the meanings of the zeroth to fourth moments.

+0th moment is 1 (referes to total probability) and fourth moment is kurtosis.
+The moments are used for interpreting distances from a reference point (0).
+Each moment is defined as Σx**moment_number/n in crude form.

+To eliminate the effect of previous moments, we generally substract the previous moments from the crude forms.
+Finally we standardize the results and get 1,mean,variance,skewness,kurtosis.

 **5.** Are independence and zero covariance the same?
 Give a counterexample if not.

+Coveraience is about linear independency on the other hand independency does not have to be linear.
+Any non linear relationship can given as an example.

+y = x**2